 Don’t just show up.
 Run the show!

 If you’re anything like the majority of women searching for the right college, you’re likely not thinking about attending a women’s college at all.
-If that’s the case, I’d like to let you in on one of our best kept secrets—employers actually seek out women who go to women’s colleges because of the leadership potential that our unique environment fosters.
+If that’s the case, we’d like to let you in on one of our best kept secrets: Employers actually seek out women who go to women’s colleges because of the leadership potential that our unique environment fosters.

 Like the College itself, “Nothing ever seems to be average around here.”
 So says House Manager Brenda Adams of the President’s House, which was built in 1908 and remains a bustling hub of campus activity, events, visits, and goings-on.